credativ/plutono/docs/sources/whatsnew/_index.md

 +++
 title = "What's new"
-aliases = ["/docs/grafana/latest/guides/"]
+aliases = ["/docs/plutono/latest/guides/"]
 weight = 1
 +++

-# What's new Grafana
+# What's new Plutono

-Grafana is changing all the time.
+Plutono is changing all the time.
 For release highlights checkout links below, if you want a complete list of every change, as well as info on deprecations, breaking changes and plugin development read the [release notes]({{< relref "../release-notes" >}}).

-## Grafana 7
+## Plutono 7

 - [What's new in 7.5]({{< relref "whats-new-in-v7-5" >}})
 - [What's new in 7.4]({{< relref "whats-new-in-v7-4" >}})